General questionsLearn More

-SmartBiz Loans is the leading online marketplace for SBA loans.
-An SBA loan is a small business loan that is guaranteed in part by the U.S. Small Business Administration and typically made by a bank.
-SmartBiz® facilitates these loans through its marketplace of preferred SBA lending banks and helps increase approval rates by matching small businesses with the bank most likely to say "yes" to their loan.
-SmartBiz makes getting an SBA loan faster and more efficient and helps with loan application preparation.
+SmartBiz is the leading online bank network for SBA loans.
+We assist small businesses to apply for these loans through its network of preferred SBA lending banks and help increase approval rates by matching small businesses with the bank most likely to say "yes" to their loan.
+SmartBiz makes successfully applying for an SBA loan faster and more efficient and helps with loan application preparation.

-How does SmartBiz Loans protect my identity and data privacy?
+How does SmartBiz protect my identity and data privacy?

 One of our top priorities is keeping your data private and secure.
 We use the same high levels of security as the largest banks and financial services institutions.
 Your data is encrypted on our network using high-level encryption, and we monitor every step of each transaction.